diffix/diffix.github.io/_pages/home.md

 ## Open source tools for anonymizing structured data

 Open Diffix is an open source project developing tools for anonymizing structured data.
+The underlying technology for Open Diffix tools was developed by the [Max Planck Institute for Software Systems](https://mpi-sws.org) in partnership with the former [Aircloak GmbH](aircloak.com).

 ### SynDiffix